Customer Experience

 5. Everyone needs attention!
 Promoters, Passives, & Detractors

-NPS is the only metric that differentiates your audience based on their feedback.
+NPS metric differentiates your audience based on their feedback and it is only metric to do that.
 So, leverage that!

 NPS feedback segregates the responses into detractors, promoters, and passives, and each of them has its meaning and requires undivided attention.

 So treat every category individually.
 Asks promoters to share their feedback over social media and platforms like G2, Gartner, or Capterra.
-Recognize what features they liked and what challenges are you resolving for them and promote those over websites, social media, emailers, etc.
+Recognize what features they liked and what challenges are you resolving for them and promote those over websites, social media, emailers, etc, this will help you create brand advocates.

 Passives are much at risk to leave you.
 So, call them.
 Understand what they are looking for.
 What is it that your product or service is not resolving?
 Or are they unhappy with the experience?
 Identify the gap and bridge them.